12 FAM 000

 International organization: An organization with an international membership, scope, or presence.

-Investigative Management System: The digital database designed to store and preserve records supporting DS investigations, excluding personnel security investigations.
+Investigative Management System (IMS): The digital database designed to store and preserve records supporting Insider Threat Program inquiries and DS investigations, excluding personnel security investigations.

 K

-Kidnapping: The unlawful abduction or holding of a person for any purpose.
+Kidnapping: The unlawful seizure, confinement, abduction or carrying away and holding for ransom, reward or otherwise of a person for any purpose.

 L

-Least privilege: The principle requiring that each subject be granted the most restrictive set of privileges needed for the performance of authorized tasks.
+Least privilege: The principle requiring that each subject be granted the minimum system resources and authorizations needed for the performance of authorized tasks.
 Application of this principle limits the damage that can result from accident, error, or unauthorized use of an information system.
-The security objective of granting users only those accesses they need to perform their official duties.

 Local Change Control Board (Local CCB): See 5 FAM 814.